aspose-total/Aspose.Total-Products/total/en/net/conversion/json-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to OTT via C#" h2="C# API to parse JSON to OTT without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to parse JSON to OTT within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a simple two-step process for converting JSON to OTT.

+The first step is to use Aspose.Cells for .NET to export JSON to PDF.
+This component provides a wide range of features for working with spreadsheets, including the ability to open, edit, and save a variety of spreadsheet formats.
+It also provides the ability to export JSON to PDF, allowing developers to easily convert JSON data into a PDF document.

+The second step is to use Aspose.Words for .NET to convert PDF to OTT.
+This component provides a wide range of features for working with documents, including the ability to open, edit, and save a variety of document formats.
+It also provides the ability to convert PDF to OTT, allowing developers to easily convert PDF documents into an OTT document.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can parse JSON to OTT  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/), you can export JSON to PDF.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can convert PDF to OTT.
+By using Aspose.Total for .NET, developers can quickly and easily parse JSON to OTT within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a simple two-step process for converting JSON to OTT, making it easy for developers to quickly and easily convert JSON data into an OTT document.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}